Webflow sync, pageviews & more.

 TL;DR

-A “406 Not Acceptable” error typically occurs when the server cannot provide a response that matches the criteria defined by the browser’s request headers (such as Accept).
-In Webflow’s case, this is unusual but can occur due to browser, network, or proxy-related issues.
+A “406 Not Acceptable” error typically occurs when the server cannot serve a response that matches the request’s "Accept" headers.
+In Webflow, this is rare and usually results from browser issues, network-level filters, or regional hosting conflicts.

 1. Clear Browser Cache and Cookies

-• Go to your browser settings and clear cache and cookies to eliminate corrupted saved data.
+• Go to your browser’s settings and clear cached images/files and cookies.

 • Restart the browser and try accessing Webflow again.